 - shared decision making means you do not have full control, which could lead to disagreements or paralysis of the partnership

-That is always a decision you must make on your own.
+The type of business organization you form is a decision you must make on your own.
 However, an attorney will be able to guide you and your partners through the process and find any potential trouble spots before they become actual problems.
-Find a business organizations attorney near you to get started.
+You can get started today with a free evaluation from a small business attorney near you.